Restitution Law for Victims of Crime

 Although some states require judges to order defendants to pay restitution regardless of their ability to pay, as a general rule, ability to pay is an element to be considered in determining the amount of restitution and the schedule of payments.

 The court can always consider a defendant's future financial prospects in assessing restitution requirements.
 For example, if Tom Trustfund is currently penniless but set to come into a large windfall on his 30th birthday, a judge would likely order a schedule of increasing payments in restitution amounts in a sentence for financial fraud.
 Similarly, the court would likely order minimal restitution from Penny Pauper, who has no resources, no education, and no future prospects.

 The court can also consider any civil settlements in deciding whether to make a defendant pay restitution and what amount of restitution to order.
 In that situation, the court is likely to order less, if any, restitution to prevent the victim from receiving a windfall.
-However, as restitution is part and parcel of the criminal justice system, a civil settlement agreement cannot prevent the court from ordering restitution in a criminal case.
+However, as restitution is part and parcel of the criminal justice system, a civil settlement agreement typically cannot prevent the court from ordering restitution in a criminal case.